coryinsiderz/rnodec.io/content/company.md

 +++
 title = "Company"
-description = "We operate nodes"
+description = "We operate nodes, among other things"
 +++